jsalonen/yle-api/README.md

 Authorize the command-line tools with your API keys as follows:

-- Make a copy of `.yle-api-example.json` into `yle-api.json`
+- Copy `.yleapi-EXAMPLE` into your home folder and rename it to `.yleapi`
-- Replace placeholders with your own API keys
+- Edit the file to add your own API keys

 You can now run command-line tools as follows: